Looking for recommendations for a powder measure?

 However, the machine dispenses the powder accurately.
 It also maintains consistency when it dispenses the powder.
 We also discovered that the machine makes the work less tedious, which provides you with more loads per hour than other automatic powder measures.

-The Chargemaster is rather temperature sensitive.
-This is a minor complaint that we have in an otherwise wonderful piece of machinery.
-We would wish that RCBS had paid more attention to this minor, though noticeable, fault.
+The Chargemaster is somewhat temperature sensitive.
+This is a minor complaint that we have in an otherwise fantastic piece of machinery.
+We would wish that RCBS had paid more attention to this minor, though noticeable fault.